nextbuzz/buzz-seo/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-This is a simple WordPress SEO plugin.
-It covers all the basics of SEO optimization.
+This is a WordPress SEO plugin.
+It covers the basics of SEO optimization.

 == Description ==